 Youth Volunteer Opportunities

-Ending hunger and preventing homelessness requires all possible helping hands, but most volunteer opportunities are not suited to children and have minimum age requirements for safety and other reasons.
-Most of our volunteers are adults.
+Ending hunger and preventing homelessness requires all possible helping hands, but most volunteer opportunities on-site are not suited to children and have minimum age requirements for safety and other reasons.
+Most of our Individual volunteers are adults (college age and older).

-Depending on the tasks, sometimes ages 16 and up are able to volunteer, and in some programs, ages 12 and up can volunteer alongside a parent (individual volunteer applications are still required for both).
+Youth, ages 16 and up, may be able to volunteer in some areas of the Seniors Program.
+In some cases, youth, ages 12 and up may be able to volunteer alongside a parent in the Seniors Program (individual volunteer applications are required for both).
 All individual opportunities list age requirements.
 In addition, children younger than 18, require a parent signature.

 Providing opportunities for youth to take meaningful action in their community.